TBWTop/TBWTop.github.io/_pages/about.md

 I obtained my Bachelor's degree in Mathematics and Applied Mathematics from Peking University in 2024.

+My Chinese given name is pronounced roughly like “bowl-when”, and my family name is pronounced like the word “tongue”.

 Contact
 ======
 School of Mathematical Sciences, Peking University